ETCLabs/RDMnet/docs/getting_started/using_controller.md

   HandleResponseData(resp.param_id(), resp.data(), resp.data_len());

-  // RdmResponse classes do not own their data and the data will be invalid when this callback ends.
+  // RdmResponse classes do not own their data and the data will be invalid when this callback returns.
   // To save the data for later processing: auto saved_resp = resp.Save();